 There a wide variety of different muzzle brakes available for the Mosin and they vary in how they attach.
 Some are pinned into place, and they don’t require any permanent changes to your Mosin.
 Others may require you to thread your barrel, and, of course, this is permanent.
 The Mosin Nagant a healthy amount of barrel available for threading if you go that route.

 Historic samples, be them M38s, Hex receivers, or Joseph Stalin’s own rifle should remain stock for historical and monetary value.
-This is where the simple pin on brakes works the best.
+This is where the simple pin on the brakes works the best.
 The downside is that as a shooter you have to make sure the brake is attached nice and tight, and they stay that way throughout the shooting experience.

-Now if have a common M91/30 or a mismatched M44, round receiver, that there are literally millions of you aren’t destroying any value by attaching a permanent brake.
+Now if have a common M91/30 or a mismatched M44, round receiver, that there are literally millions of you who aren’t destroying any value by attaching a permanent brake.
 Barrel threading is often affordable and does allow the option for additional accessories like a suppressor.
 Fixed muzzle brakes don’t require tuning, but, of course, your rifle is never the same.

 How do Muzzle Brakes Work?

 You may be wondering how well do brakes work?
 Well simply put they are capable of reducing the felt recoil of your rifle up to fifty percent.
 A good brake can make the mighty 7.62 x 54R feel like the mousey 223.
 A brake does dissipate the recoil extremely effectively, it’s almost mind blowing to compare the two side by side.
-A reduction is recoil not only makes the weapon more comfortable to fire but makes a shooter more effective.
+A reduction in recoil not only makes the weapon more comfortable to fire but makes a shooter more effective.
 It’s much easier to stay on target and fire rapidly when you aren’t fighting the recoil.
 One of the main advantages of the Mosin Nagant is the affordability, not only of the rifle but the ammunition.
 The Mosin Nagant is an excellent rifle for new shooters, but the recoil can scare them away.

 Since a muzzle brake works by dissipating all that extra gas that’s exiting the barrel, this process does create a lot more noise, and I mean a lot.
 Double up on the hearing protection when shooting a lot.
 A muzzle brake.
 Muzzle breaks also add some length to your rifle, but if you’re shooting a 91/30 length isn’t a real concern is it?
 You’ll also lose the use of your bayonet, but again it’s not a realistic concern.

 There are a few disadvantages.
 First off when you compare the price to the Mosin Nagant they can easily be a third to double the price.
 The brakes can range from 50 bucks to a few hundred bucks.
-If you choose to go the threaded route, you’re also looking at the cost of threading, which is usually between 50 and a 100 dollars.
+If you choose to go the threaded route, you’re also looking at the cost of threading, which is usually between 50 and 100 dollars.

 Choosing a Mosin Nagant Muzzle Brake